qthedoc/functioneer/README.md

 As predicted, the `rosen` parameter evaluates to 0 when a=1, b=100, x=1, y=1

+Note: the `results['df']` is a pandas DataFrame with runtime and datetime fields included

 But lets say you want to test a range of values for some parameters...

 ### Example 2: Single Parameter Forks (Testing Variations of a Parameter)
-If you want to test a set of values for a parameter you can create a *fork* in the *analysis sequence*, resulting in several *analysis branches*.
-In each *analysis branch*, the respective parameter will be set to one the values in the set.
+If you want to test a set of values for a parameter you can create a *fork* in the *analysis sequence*.
+This splits the analysis into multiple *branches*, each exploring different values for a the given parameter.

-Say we want to evaluate and plot the rosenbrock surface over the x-y domain.
-Lets evaluate a grid where x=(0, 1, 2) and y=(1, 10) which should result in 6 total points...
+Say we want to evaluate and plot the Rosenbrock surface over the x-y domain.
+Let's evaluate Rosenbrock a grid where x=(0, 1, 2) and y=(1, 10) which should result in 6 final *branches* or *leaves*...
 ```
 # Create new analysis
 anal = fn.AnalysisModule()